This article introduces how to use Paperlib.

 CTRL/CMD+SHIFT+I, search a paper, and press

 Enter.
 Now, the BibTex is copied to your clipboard.
-You can also link this plugin with a folder.
-All papers copied by this plugin will be added to the folder.
+You can also link this plugin to a folder.
+All papers copied by this plugin will be added to that folder.
 Thus, you can export all the BibTex once you finish writing your draft paper.